Iz21/Elk_Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?

 - Load Balancers protect an organization's servers from potential incoming malicious traffic.

 - Some examples include daily rule updates, username and password requests and verification, and DDoS detection.

-- What is the advantage of a jump box?
+What is the advantage of a jump box?

 - A jump box acts as a single node entry point for a user to gain access